 ” In 2016 her fears were realised when Waltham Forest Council announced plans to close three local libraries, one of which was Susan's local in the Higham Hill ward of Walthamstow.
 So she pulled together some people she knew might help and they organised a public meeting.

 Within a year of the campaign being launched the council changed their plans and the library was saved.
 Susan knew it would take little for that threat to return so she set up Friends of Higham Hill Library to ensure the library remained a vibrant and valued part of the community.

 Susan on saving libraries

-The transgender community has frequently found themselves marginalised from the rest of the queer community.
+The a person whose sense of identity and gender does not correspond with their birth sex community has frequently found themselves marginalised from the rest of the personal identities that do not correspond to established ideas of sexuality and gender, especially heterosexual norms community.
 From the 1990s onwards however their own movement began to grow following increasing acceptance of gender fluidity.